Kotlin/kotlinx.serialization/README.md

 **Note**: because JSON doesn't support maps with keys other than strings (and primitives), Kotlin maps with non-trivial key types are serialized as JSON lists.

+**Caveat**: `T::class.serializer()` assumes that you use it on class defined as `@Serializable`, so it wouldn't work with root-level collections or external serializers out of the box.
+For external serializers, you must [register](docs/custom_serializers.md#registering-and-context) them and create json instance with corresponding scope.
+For collection serializers, see this [feature](https://github.com/Kotlin/kotlinx.serialization/issues/27).

 ### CBOR usage

 `CBOR` object doesn't support any tweaking and provides following functions: